 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Arugula also contains chlorophyll, which has shown to be effective at blocking the carcinogenic effects of heterocyclic amines generated when grilling foods at a high temperature.4
+Arugula also contains chlorophyll, which has been shown to be effective at blocking the carcinogenic effects of heterocyclic amines generated when grilling foods at a high temperature.

 2) Osteoporosis prevention

-Of note, most studies have used intravenous alpha-lipoic acid there is uncertainty whether oral supplementation would elicit the same benefits.6
+However, most studies have used intravenous alpha-lipoic acid, so there is uncertainty whether consuming it would elicit the same benefits.

 4) Exercise and athletic performance